ricardoprins/ricardoprins/README.md

 # About me

 Coder, Literature aficionado, proud father of a little boy and a little girl, currently living in Utah, USA.
-MSFT Beta Student Ambassador, former Google DSC Lead, former MLH Fellow.
+Gold MSFT Learn Student Ambassador, former Google DSC Lead, former MLH Fellow.

 # Places to visit from here: